sudomateo/website/content/posts/goodbye-xfinity/index.md

 capable of IPv6.
 Optimum's equipment should be too.
 Lame!

 * Optimum Fiber has really good performance.
-I'm seeing unloaded and loaded latency under 5ms and 3000/3000 speeds with my 5000/5000 plan.
-Of course you'll need a router with at least a 2.5 GbE port to take advantage of speeds over 1000 but you already knew that.
+I'm seeing unloaded and loaded latency under 5ms and 5000/5000 speeds with my 5000/5000 plan.
+Of course you'll need a router with at least a 10 GbE port to take advantage of 5000/5000 speeds but you already knew that.
 My WAN port is linked at 10 GbE so I'm good.

 ## Should You Switch?